 Professor Sharpe's book on images of New York City at night, called New York Nocturne: The City After Dark in Art, Literature, and Photography (Princeton University Press, 2008), is the winner of the Peter S. Rollins Award of the Northeast American Studies Association and the MSA Book Prize of the Modernist Studies Association.

-His latest book, Grasping Shadows: The Dark Side of Literature, Painting, Photography, and Film (Oxford University Press, 2017), has recently been named a Choice Outstanding Academic Title.
+His book Grasping Shadows: The Dark Side of Literature, Painting, Photography, and Film (Oxford University Press, 2017), was named a Choice Outstanding Academic Title.
 The book analyzes dozens of artistic shadows in images and texts, proposing a method for understanding how shadows function in all artistic media, from Plato to Picasso to popular songs, films, installations, street art, and advertising.

 - Ph.D., Columbia University